Applicable Employee Classes:

 If you sustain a work-related injury and you are unable to return to work to perform your regular job, we will make every effort to bring you back to work in a temporary modified-duty position however modified-work may not always be available.

 We will strive to make modified duty work always available.
 If you fail to accept a modified-duty assignment or if you fail to return to work after you have been cleared by your treating physician, you may jeopardize your worker's compensation benefits.
 Employees working in modified-duty work assignments will be held to the same performance standards and expectations as other employees.
 The Employee Handbook/Faculty Handbook rules apply.
 This program does not create an entitlement or right to a modified duty assignment.
 This policy does not alter an employee's at will employment status.
-Make sure you go to all your scheduled appointments.
-Appointments should be scheduled at the end of the work day if possible.
-If your appointment is scheduled in the morning, you must return to work after the appointment.

 All treating medical providers shall be advised that Florida Tech has a modified duty program and we will need the appropriate restrictions listed to minimize further injury and promote the healing process.
 Failure to call in or show up for light or modified duty assignment may jeopardize your eligibility for worker's compensation indemnity benefits.